What is Rip Rap Rock?

 What is it exactly?

-Rip rap is a loose, angular stone that comes in a range of sizes from 4" to 2 feet, and can be made out of a variety of materials like fieldstone or concrete rubble from building and paving demolition - but most commonly it is made of limestone or granite.
+Rip rap is loose, angular rock that comes in various size ranges from 3" to 2 feet or more, and can be made out of a variety of stone types like fieldstone or concrete rubble from building and paving demolition - but most commonly it is made from crushed limestone or granite.

-Rip rap size classifications and designations like 'Type 1, 2, A or B' will vary by state, which is why the Gravelshop sells simply by the rock measurements in inches.
+Rip rap size classifications and designations like 'Type 1, 2, A or B' will vary by state, which is why Gravelshop sells simply by the rock measurements in inches and by weight.
+Our most popular and common rip rap sizes range from 3-8" gabion, 6-12" rip rap, 6-18" rip rap, and 12-24" rip rap.

 Granite Rip Rap